Kevin Jairaj-USA TODAY Sports. Pictured: CeeDee Lamb

 You’ve seen us reference them in many of our stories.
 And you might be a little thrown off by the language and numbers.
 But don’t fret.
 Advanced stats in college football aren’t as complicated as they seem.

-Oddsmakers already factor these statistics into point spreads and over/unders for the most part.
+Oddsmakers and the betting market already factor these statistics into point spreads and over/unders.
 But to stay sharp and keep up with them, here are the advanced stats bettors should know.

-I can’t list every stat, but this should serve as a guide on how to interpret them on your own.
+I can’t and won’t list every stat, but this should serve as a guide on how to interpret them on your own.

 Yards per game is influenced by game flow, team philosophy and so much more.
 Look at yards per play on offense and defense instead.